 News and Resources for Members of the IEEE Signal Processing Society

 IEEE Fellow is the highest grade of membership of the IEEE.
 It honors members with an outstanding record of technical achievements, contributing importantly to the advancement or application of engineering, science and technology, and bringing significant value to society.
-Around this time (end of November), the new class of IEEE Fellows is announced.
-Hopefully, the list contains many names familiar to you.
-If not, then perhaps it is a good idea to nominate someone yourself!
+Around late November of every year, the new class of IEEE Fellows is announced.
+Hopefully, you will consider nominating someone this year!
 Anyone can be a nominator (no need to be an IEEE Fellow, or even an IEEE member).
-The nomination deadline is 1 March, and all required information (and an “electronic” nomination kit) is obtained from www.ieee.org/fellows.
-Please note nominees must be an IEEE Senior Member or IEEE Life Senior Member in good standing, who has been a member for 5 years or more preceding 1 January of the elevation year.
+The nomination deadline is 1 March (11:59 p.m.
+US Eastern Time), and all required information (and an “electronic” nomination kit) can be obtained from www.ieee.org/fellows.
+Please note that a nominee must be an IEEE Senior Member or IEEE Life Senior Member in good standing, who has been an IEEE member for 5 years or more preceding 1 January of the elevation year.
 Self-nominations are not permitted.
-The IEEE and the Signal Processing Society would like to put some emphasis on:
+The IEEE and the Signal Processing Society would like to encourage more nominations from:

-Some hints for nominators Each year, SPS receives about 60 nominations, and IEEE a total of around 800.
-About 300 of the 800 are successful.
-While all pertinent information can be obtained from public IEEE websites (see in particular http://www.ieee.org/documents/fellow_operations_manual.pdf), we would like to give some hints to improve the chances that a nomination will be successful.
+Some hints for nominators Each year, SPS receives about 55-60 nominations, and IEEE a total of around 800-1000 and the number is climbing.
+About one third of the nominations are successful.
+While all pertinent information can be obtained from public IEEE websites (see in particular https://www.ieee.org/content/dam/ieee-org/ieee/web/org/govern/fellow_operations_manual.pdf), we would like to give some hints to improve the chances that a nomination will be successful.
 It helps to understand the elaborate review process.
-Nominations first obtain a technical evaluation by a relevant Society Fellow Reference Committee.
-This results in a rank-ordering (numerical grade) and brief essays (150-200 words) regarding the following questions:
+Nominations first obtain a technical evaluation by a relevant Society Fellow Evaluation Committee.
+This results in a rank-ordering (based on numerical grade scores) of all the nominees and for each nomination a brief essay (150-200 words) regarding the following questions:

 The essays, rank ordering and score go to the IEEE-level Fellow Committee.
 The committee is partitioned into small groups, and the nomination forms are randomly distributed over the groups.
 Each nomination is then scored on four categories.
 The Society score and rank-ordering is one category, but it counts for only 25% of the total.
 The main category is Technical Accomplishment (40%).
-Since the jury groups are certainly non-experts, they will base themselves mostly on the Society Committee essays, so these play an important role.
-The remaining categories are the attached references letters from 5-8 IEEE Fellows (15%), professional activities (10%), and years in the profession (10%).
+Since the IEEE-Level groups are not necessarily experts in the nominees' subfields, they will be informed by the Society Committee essays, so these essays play an important role.
+The remaining categories are the attached references letters from 3-5 IEEE Fellows (15%), professional activities (10%), and years in the profession (10%).
 From this process, it is important to realize that the majority of reviewers are non-experts on the work of a nominee.
 Nomination forms should be written with this in mind!
-Focus on clear, tangible contributions and evidence, and do not forget to discuss their impact on society.
-Clear essays by the Society Committees are very important as well, so help the committee members by making the required input for these essays readily (and compactly) available in the nomination form.
+Therefore, it is crucial to focus on clear, tangible contributions as well as evidence, and equally important is their impact on society.
+Clear essays by the Society Committees are very important as well, so please help the committee members by making the required input for these essays readily (and compactly) available in the nomination form.
 The Society Committees do not see the reference letters, as these go directly to the IEEE-level Fellow Committee.
 Thus, these letters should be written to impress non-experts, and also the stature of the referee should be briefly pointed out.
 Finally, while many of us are familiar with nominations related to outstanding academic contributions (these go to the category “Research Engineer/Scientist”), there are three other submission categories with equal recognition: